s-santillan/s-santillan.github.io/docs/percolations/horse_race.md

-# Progress doesn't have to be a horse race
+# Progress doesn't have to be a { horse || arms } race

+### _Selling hammers rather than eliminating problems — Progress built on races — Where are we going?_

 <div class="content-2-col" markdown>

 <div class="header-2-col" markdown>

-## Addressing attacks at the source
+## Introduction: the typosquatting problem

 </div>